 The employer or its stop loss provider are liable for any claim deficits.

-An agreement with a claims administrator or a network provider is an agreement only to perform administrative services or access to providers and discounts.

-ASO providers can bundle services (PPO network, utilization management, and prescription management.
+An agreement with a claims administrator or a network provider is an agreement only to perform administrative ASO providers can bundle services (PPO network, utilization management, and prescription management.